Ph.D. in History Admission Requirements

 - A non-refundable, non-transferable $50 application fee will be posted on the current application upon enrollment (waived for qualifying service members, veterans, and military spouses – documentation verifying military status is required).

 - Official college transcripts (sealed, unopened copies or via a direct electronic transcript system) showing a regionally or nationally accredited doctoral or master’s degree in history or a related area* with at least a 3.0 for admission in good standing.
-Students with a GPA less than 3.0 will be considered for admission on caution.
+Students with a GPA less than 3.0 may be considered for admission on caution.

 *Examples include but are not limited to: public or applied history, social sciences, political science, philosophy, government, international relations, geography, English, theology, church history, economics, a Master of Business Administration (MBA), museum studies, and library sciences.